-The romans created different settlements inside Alhaurin el Grande, amongst them we can highlight ‘Fuente del Sol’ and ‘la Huerta del Niño’ (where has been found a tombstone of a young roman); in these settlements, numerous archaeological remains have been found although the most important of all is the aqueduct on the Coin road.
+The romans created different settlements inside Alhaurin el Grande, amongst them we can highlight ‘Fuente del Sol’ and ‘la Huerta del Niño’ (where has been found a tombstone of a young roman)in these settlements have been found numerous archaeological remains, although the most important of all is the aqueduct on the Coin road.

 Amongst the benefits that the Arabs brought, we can highlight an increase of trade, agriculture and cattle farming in the area.
 They created several buildings, like the mosque for example, that we could see if it weren’t for the Christian temple built after the conquest.
 We’ll also find, amongst the most important remains, the well-known Castillo de la Reina (the queen’s castle), today almost completely disappeared, that was used by the Queen Isabel after the conquest.
 Alhaurin el Grande was an important location during the Al-Andalus period, and was also the culture that named it "Alhaur", which means "the valley people".

 The Christian conquest didn’t bring any improvements in particular for the place, but they did knock down a few buildings and mosques; amongst the Christian contributions towards the history of Alhaurin is the adjective "El Grande" (the great) to differentiate it from the other recently conquered municipalities in Malaga.